 - Improve on-train experience.
 Today’s rail passenger expects more than transportation from Point A to Point B. Passengers expect reliable, strong Ethernet network connection every time they board.

 - How will TSN impact train operators?
 TSN will allow operators to install less equipment and reduce the need for separate physical networks all while continuing to give passengers a reliable connection.
-Most importantly, they can continue to keep critical, operational train data moving at the fastest possible speeds but still safe.
+Most importantly, they can continue to keep critical, operational train data moving at the fastest possible speeds while still being safe.

 - What will the impact be on passengers?
 In our connected world, every minute is critical for passengers.
 They want to use their commutes to their fullest, whether that’s checking email on the way to office or verifying any train schedule delays online.
 TSN will work seamlessly in the background while passengers surf the internet or check the status of their next train without any interruption.